 1. What is the community need(s) or existing service gap(s) that the Proposed Project will address?
-Be specific in your answer and sufficiently describe the need that your service area faces.
+Be specific in your answer and sufficiently describe the need that your service area faces to include the Why of the Project.